dwightjack/yuzu/docs/packages/loadable/api/index.md

 ## setLoader

-Initializes a loader
+Initializes a loader.

 If defined, will initialize the loader component set in `config.loader`, else will return a resolved promise.

-The loader will be attached as component child into `$refs.async`.
+The loader will be attached as child into `$refs.async`.

 ### Examples